Shrublands to Living Fences: Dynamics of Rural Landscapes

 Join horticulturalists Ethan Dropkin (Larry Weaner Landscape Associates) and Peter Del Tredici (Harvard University), along with Assistant Professor Michael Luegering, for a panel discussion on adaptive management techniques for nature-based infrastructure.
 The panelists will explore how dynamic ecological systems, particularly shrublands and living fences, can inform strategies for rural adaptation and resilience.

 Dr. Del Tredici will highlight the remarkable ability of plants—both native and non-native—to thrive in urban environments despite challenging conditions, offering insights into their ecological roles and adaptability.
-Dropkin will focus on the ecological significance of shrublands and heaths, discussing their overlooked biodiversity and their potential as living infrastructure.
+Dropkin will focus on the ecological significance of shrublands as living fences in agriculture, discussing their overlooked potential to create greener agriculltural systems.
 Together, the panelists will consider how pre-adapted species, evolving ecological conditions, and historical land management practices can shape new approaches to ecological restoration and climate resilience.

 Panelists: